-In an effort to stay current, your office makes technology changes—some big, some small—throughout the year.
-The only difficulty with these changes (beyond making sure implementation runs smoothly) is remembering that each one has the potential to affect your compliance with record retention laws.
+In an effort to stay current, your office makes technology changes throughout the year.
+The only difficulty with these changes is remembering that each one has the potential to affect your compliance with HIPAA record retention laws.

 HIPAA itself does not require practices to keep patient medical records for any set period.
 However, most states do require covered entities to retain electronic PHI for a certain period.
 This can present a problem for a physician shutting down a practice or a practice that’s been informed its EHR company is going out of business.